jomckinney1999/jomckinney1999/README.md

 - 🎓 I hold a **Master's Degree in Business Analytics**
 - 🖥️ Focused on mastering **Python**, **SQL**, and **Cloud Technologies**
 - 📈 Passionate about **Data Analysis**, **Project Management**, and **Business Optimization**
-- 🤝 Open to collaboration, internships, and full-time opportunities!
+- 🤝 Open to collaboration, and full-time opportunities!

 ---